darrenmessenger/simon-game/README.md

 The game has been tested extensively by both me and my family!.

+I went through each of the User Stories to make sure that they worked as expected.

+- If I look at the game when the page loads I will see an information 'banner' telling me to press the 'Start/Reset' button to begin. **PASSED**
+- I press a coloured panel and I hear a sound that represents the panel and the panel that I pressed vibrates. **PASSED**
+- I press the 'Start/Reset' button and I can hear and see a start up sequence. **PASSED**
+- After the start up sequence has finished a random panel makes a sound and vibrates. **PASSED**
+- If I correctly copy the random panel sequence that the game displayed then I will see an information message with a random statement and another random panel will be added to the sequence. **PASSED**
+- I can see a countdown timer that starts as soon as the random panel or panels are displayed. **PASSED**
+- If I do not press a panel before the countdown gets to zero then the game is finished and I will hear a buzzer and an information message stating which round I achieved. **PASSED**
+- If I copy the random sequence correcly each time the counter will increase showing me which round I am on. **PASSED**
+- I can see at any time which round I am on by looking at the counter. **PASSED**
+- If I copy the random sequence incorrectly then I will hear a buzzer and an information message stating which round I achieved. **PASSED**
+- If I hear the buzzer that means the game has ended and I will see a flashing information message telling me to press the 'Start/Reset' button. **PASSED**
+- If I want to restart the game at any time then I can press the 'Start/Reset' button. **PASSED**
+- If I keep copying the sequence of random panels correctly the sequence will increase by one each round. **PASSED**
+- If I keep copying the sequence of random panels correctly the sequence could get quite long as there isn't an end to the game unless a mistake is made or the game times out. **PASSED**

 ### Contact Me

 There are 4 fields that need to be entered by the user.
 Each field was tested to make sure the user entered data in that field.